-- See Appendix A, Worksheet 18. - This worksheet can be used to help the young person identify the aspects of their life that have changed since the baby and aspects that have stayed the same. - For some young people, pregnancy will make it feel as though their whole world has changed.
-This worksheet will encourage the young person to look at all that's the same that they can hold on to.
+- See Appendix A, Worksheet 18. - This worksheet can be used to help the young person identify the aspects of their life that have changed since the baby and aspects that have stayed the same. - For some young people, pregnancy will make it feel as though their whole world has that they can hold on to.
 This will prompt conversation on how to cope with things that have changed.